-entering the three-letter code of the diverted airport in field AG Three Letter Code of Diverted Airport;
+Entering the three-letter code of the diverted airport in field AG Three Letter Code of Diverted Airport;

-entering the wheels-on time in field AH Wheels-on Time at Diverted Airport;
+Entering the wheels-on time in field AH Wheels-on Time at Diverted Airport;

-entering the appropriate minutes in field AI Total Time Away from Gate at Diverted Airport;
+Entering the appropriate minutes in field AI Total Time Away from Gate at Diverted Airport;

-entering the appropriate minutes in field AJ Longest Time Away from Gate at Diverted Airport;
+Entering the appropriate minutes in field AJ Longest Time Away from Gate at Diverted Airport;

-entering the wheels-off time at Diverted Airport, AK Wheels-off Time at Diverted Airport;
+Entering the wheels-off time at Diverted Airport, AK Wheels-off Time at Diverted Airport;

-entering the aircraft tail number in Field AL Aircraft Tail Number; and entering the appropriate data in fields L Gate Arrival Time, P Actual Gate-to-Gate Time, R Arrival Delay Time, S Elapsed Time Difference, and U Wheels-On Time when a diverted flight reaches its scheduled destination.
+Entering the aircraft tail number in Field AL Aircraft Tail Number; and entering the appropriate data in fields L Gate Arrival Time, P Actual Gate-to-Gate Time, R Arrival Delay Time, S Elapsed Time Difference, and U Wheels-On Time when a diverted flight reaches its scheduled destination.

-10 (a).
+(9).
 Air Return - Flight not cancelled